-The Mesa College Safety Committee provides a venue to address safety issues and promote safety for the college, faculty, and classified professionals.
-This participatory governance committee provides safety planning, emergency contingencies and disaster preparedness.
-The Safety Committee, along with the District, other campus constituents and the President of Mesa College, constitute the Safety Officers of Mesa College.
-The Committee is responsible for the oversight of the Mesa Safety Program including data analysis, inspections, injuries and illnesses, and overall observance of the safety culture displayed on the campus.
-The committee will make recommendations for additions or changes to the workplace safety rules contained in any of the safety plans, conduct formal inspections of assigned workplaces, assess the potential for workplace hazards, and follow up on corrective action plans.
+The Mesa College Safety Committee provides a venue to address safety issues and promote safety in all areas across the campus.
+This participatory governance committee provides planning related to safety enhancements, emergency contingencies, and disaster preparedness.
+The Safety Committee, along with the District, other campus constituents, and the President of Mesa College, constitute the Safety Officers of Mesa College.
+The Committee meets monthly to review safety repots, workplace accident/injury reports and recommendations from Safety Officers, determine/plan/implement safety training, direct measures for hazard abatement, and promulgate workplace safety rules.